Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample08_Interop.md

-## CRUD operations
+## Interop with `WindowsAzure.ServiceBus`

 This sample demonstrates how to interoperate with messages that are sent or received using the `WindowsAzure.ServiceBus` library.
-The `WindowsAzure.ServiceBus` library uses the DataContractSerializer to serialize the BrokeredMessage body.
+The `WindowsAzure.ServiceBus` library uses the `DataContractSerializer` to serialize the `BrokeredMessage` body.
 Because of this, when attempting to interoperate with this library, there a few additional steps that are needed.

 ### Sending a message using `Azure.Messaging.ServiceBus` that will be received with `WindowsAzure.ServiceBus`